theGateway1/QueryWise-Frontend/README.md

 # Natural Language to SQL Query Generator

 This application allows users to generate SQL queries using natural language input.
-It connects to a database (or uses a mock database) and provides an interface for users to ask questions in plain English, which are then converted into SQL queries and executed against the database.
+It connects to a database and provides an interface for users to ask questions in English, which are then converted into SQL queries and executed against the database.

 ![querywise](https://github.com/user-attachments/assets/945c9d28-6a83-4256-92c3-decd5b55cdf3)

 ![querywise](https://github.com/user-attachments/assets/1eca8e22-65c2-41dc-be14-d9ae26d3e7ee)

-## Features

-- Natural language to SQL query conversion
-- Database connection management
-- Mock database option for testing
-- Real-time query results display

 ## Architecture

 - Frontend:
   - Next.js for server-side rendering and API routes
   - Tailwind CSS for styling
   - Shadcn/UI for components

 - Backend:
   - FastAPI for handling database connections and text-to-SQL conversion
-  - Python for backend logic
   - OpenAI for text-to-SQL conversion
-- API Routes:
-  - `db-structure/route.ts`: Next.js API route for fetching database structure
-  - `proxy/route.ts`: Next.js API route for communicating with FastAPI backend
-  - FastAPI backend: Handles database connections and text-to-SQL conversion

 ## Installation